MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/identifiers-for-pci-devices.md

 Where:

 - v(4) is the four-character PCI SIG-assigned identifier for the vendor of the device, where the term *device*, following PCI SIG usage, refers to a specific PCI chip.
+As specified in [Publishing restrictions](../dashboard/publishing-restrictions.md), `0000` and `FFFF` are invalid codes for this identifier.

 - d(4) is the four-character vendor-defined identifier for the device.

 - s(4) is the four-character vendor-defined subsystem identifier.

 - n(4) is the four-character PCI SIG-assigned identifier for the vendor of the subsystem.
+As specified in [Publishing restrictions](../dashboard/publishing-restrictions.md), `0000` and `FFFF` are invalid codes for this identifier.

 - r(2) is the two-character revision number.